If you provide a company car to an employee there will be a benefit in kind charge. This includes directors of a limited company.

 How is a company car benefit in kind calculated?

 If an employer allows an employee to use a car that the business has bought or leased and the employee uses it privately there will be a benefit in kind charge.
+Private use generally includes commuting from home to a permanent place of work.

 The benefit is calculated using the list price of the car plus any accessories, the vehicle’s CO2 emissions and the type of fuel that the car uses.